PHRAPL/PHRAPL.github.io/Content/Tutorials/ModelSelection/6aa.PHRAPL.vignette.md

 ```
 <font size="4" face="courier" color="FA1704">*****************************************************************</font>

-which grabs PHRAPL from Github and installs it.
+which grabs `PHRAPL` from Github and installs it.

 *****

+### Install requirements

-Note that most of PHRAPL is written in R. However, the part of the code that matches observed trees to trees expected under a given model is currently written in Perl in order to speed up the method.
-If you are running PHRAPL on a Mac or Linux machine, Perl has most likely already been installed (to make sure, within R, you can type `system("perl -v")`, which will give you the version installed, if it exists).
+Note that most of `PHRAPL` is written in R. However, the part of the code that matches observed trees to trees expected under a given model is currently written in Perl in order to speed up the method.
+If you are running `PHRAPL` on a Mac or Linux machine, Perl has most likely already been installed (to make sure, within R, you can type `system("perl -v")`, which will give you the version installed, if it exists).
 If Perl is not installed on your machine, you can download it from the Perl website (`http://www.perl.org/get.html`).

 One final note.
 It has come to our attention that one of the R packages that PHRAPL imports, `diagram`, includes an error in it's DESCRPTION file such that `devtools` can't install it.
 Thus, if you are thrown an error upon trying to install PHRAPL using `devtools` (something along the lines of `Invalid comparison operator in dependency: >=`, try installing `diagram` first without `devtools`, by typing `install.packages("diagram")`.
 Then, try installing PHRAPL again using the `devtools` command.